srimuthurajesh/Tech-Notes/Java/Language/04_java_multithreading.md

 ### Volatile:
-- we intimate compiler to always read from memory not from cache.
+- we intimate compiler to always read from memory not from cache. (or stop memory optimization)
 Note: This scenario is cache incoherence.

 ### Atomic variables
 > synchronized works in variable level, and it has some methods
+> provides atomicity.

 1. AtomicInteger
 2. AtomicLong